 Local health departments, clinics, childcare centers, and agencies share the Daily Vroom App with parents.
 What an easy way to get daily ideas for brain-building during everyday moments.

 Did you know that when babies babble, make faces, cry and gesture they are trying to talk to us?
 When we talk back and forth with babies we are helping their brains grow.
 Scientists know that the interaction literally shapes the architecture of the developing brain.
 By age 2 babies who are spoken with often are already six months ahead in vocabulary.
+That is 25% ahead of their peers.

 “Diapering and bathing times are great examples of times when you can engage in social interactions.
 Sing, hug, rock, coo, smile – all of these are loving interactions that help infants feel secure enough to learn.
 These early experiences are so important and meaningful; they help encourage bonding, and are the beginning of the important relationship(s) that children need to build strong attachments and thrive in their development.”
 Illinois Early Learning Guidelines